-Benchmark: IA Global Bonds sector
+Benchmark: IA Global Mixed Bond sector

-The Fund is actively managed.
-The benchmark is a comparator against which the Fund's performance can be measured.
-The sector has been chosen as the Fund's comparator benchmark as the Fund is a constituent of the sector.
-The comparator benchmark does not constrain the Fund's portfolio construction.
-For unhedged Share Classes, the benchmark is shown in the Share Class currency.
+The benchmark is a target which the Fund seeks to outperform.
+The sector has been chosen as the Fund's benchmark as the Fund is a constituent of the sector.
+The benchmark is used solely to measure the fund's performance and does not constrain the Fund's portfolio construction.